topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

 Filtering waypoints
 ~~~~~~~~~~~~~~~~~~~
-It is also possible to filter waypoints on location and on icon kind.
+It is also possible to filter waypoints on location and on the kind of icon.
 To enable a filter, tap the filter button in the waypoints screen (just below the search bar on the right hand side).
 If the filter is enabled, the filter button has a blue background, as in the figure below.
 If the filter is disabled, only the edge of the filter button is blue, as in the figure above.

 .. figure:: ../_static/waypoint-search3.png
    :height: 568px